 Managers often make a serious mistake by organizing meetings to share information.
 Modern means of communication allow providing information to recipients in other ways, for example, via mailing lists.

-The meeting should have a specific target aimed at making decisions: the introduction of new projects, the signing of cooperation agreements, the supply maintenance, etc. To accomplish the task, you should not invite more than 10-15 employees to the meeting.
+The meeting should have a specific target aimed at making decisions: the introduction of new projects, the signing of cooperation agreements, supply maintenance, etc. To accomplish the task, you should not invite more than 10-15 employees to the meeting.
 A large number of participants increases the risk of violation of the general constructive tone, and the emergence of disputes that adversely affect the quality of the event.

 Preliminary preparation and strict compliance with procedures